 It all sounds more complicated than it works in practice, but in fact it’s a monstrously difficult and time-consuming way to letter a comic.
 I tried lettering a 6-page SUPREME story with it once, and it took me about three hours per page, more than five times my usual speed for hand-lettering.
 As with all things, I’m sure you’d get faster with practice, but I vowed to never do it again, and made a computer font from my Leroy letters for any future need.
 But the Wrotens must have become quite facile with it, as they lettered thousands of comics pages that way.

 By the time of their work in EC Comics, the Wrotens had a variety of Leroy templates to use for different size lettering.
 They used vertical letters for regular text and a larger size slanted to the right with a thicker pen point for emphasized words.
 I believe the Wrotens did only the actual lettering, leaving the balloon and caption borders for the artists of the stories.
 This accounts for the wide variety of balloon shapes and styles at EC in particular.
-Some EC artists, like Wally Wood, hated the mechanical look of the Leroy lettering, and Wood was a fine letterer himself, so when he had time he lettered his own stories, or tried to get them lettered by pros like Ben Oda.
+One EC artist, Harvey Kurtzman, hated the mechanical look of the Leroy lettering, so when possible he had the stories he drew or wrote lettered by Ben Oda.